 3. The Fantastic Four

 It seems every attempt to make movies out of Marvel’s first team of superheroes has failed.
 The filmmakers get excited about the possibilities suggested by the powers and leave the plot to the very end and all viewers can feel it.
 They are not sure how their characters exactly got their powers, they are not sure what their arch enemy’s motivations are and they are definitely incapable of establishing a meaningful and natural relationship between those who are considered Marvel’s first assembled team.
 Talk about misunderstanding the very characters who make up your plot and their dynamics which 10 years did not improve.
-Everyone instantly gets the idea that Johnny is cool (from the cool rock music that introduces him in the 2005 version and the too-cool-for-school 2015 version), Reed is a nerd, etc. There is no need to spend an hour introducing characters that are purposely easy to get because what matters is their team dynamics.
-The very important team aspect of the movie was broken over and over again, through their pointless fights in their first installment when their common ordeal should have brought them even closer together but at least there was some fun in it for the viewer beside the frustration of an opportunity missed.
+Everyone instantly gets the idea that Johnny is cool (from the cool rock music that introduces him in the 2005 version and the too-cool-for-school 2015 version), Reed is a nerd, etc. There is no need to spend an hour introducing characters.
+They are purposely easy to get because what matters is their team dynamics.
+The very important team aspect of the movie was broken over and over again.
+This was made evident through the pointless fights in the first installment.
+Their common ordeal should have brought them even closer together.
+At least there was some fun in it for the viewer beside the frustration of an opportunity missed.
 But the lack of real bonding in the second installment, of acknowledging what made the Fantastic four the First Family of the Marvel Universe was aberrant, especially as the film favoured their individual development and left Suzanne Storm behind rather than making her an integral part of the team (which makes you wonder the point of her powers).
 The film just leaves you empty, having drained your time and intelligence trying to work out the point of it.

 2. Black Widow